 Total 2563 students obtained B. Sc.
 Engineering degree during the period of BIT, out of which 913, 921 and 729 students were from the Departments of CE, EEE and ME respectively.
 During the period of BIT, Khulna, two Convocations were held in the year of 1999 and 2003.
 Prof. M. A. Hannan (1986-1997), Prof. G. M. Habibullah (1997-1998), Prof. Dr. M. A. Samad (1998-2002) and Prof. Dr. Md.
 Nawsher Ali Morol (2002-2003) were the Directors of BIT, Khulna.

 In 2003 Bangladesh Institute of Technology (BIT), Khulna was converted and upgraded to Khulna University of Engineering & Technology through an Act passed in the National parliament of Bangladesh.
 Consequently, the council of BITs was abolished and the University started to be guided by University Grants Commission (UGC) of Bangladesh.
 Like other universities, it requires the approval, co-operation and co-ordination of the UGC, Ministry of Education and Planning Commission in decision making and developement.
 After the conversion into University, the Director of the BIT started to act as the Vice-Chancellor according to the Act of the university until and unless the new Vice-Chancellor was being appointed.
 At last after 11 months, on July 29, 2004, Prof. Dr. Ehsanul Hoque of Bangladesh University of Engineering & Technology (BUET) was given the charge of Vice-Chancellor and remained in the position till August 27, 2006.
 After him, Professor Dr. Md.
 Nawsher Ali Morol, Professor, Mechanical Engineering Department became Vice-Chancellor and continued till July 20, 2010.
 Next to him, Dr. Muhammed Alamgir, Professor, Department of Civil Engineering was appointed as the Vice-Chancellor on 21 July 2010.
 After completing his first term successfully, Professor Alamgir has been continuing for the second term as the Vice-Chancellor since 3 August 2014 and completed his second term on 02 August 2018.
-After him, Quazi Sazzad Hossain, Professor, Department of Civil Engineering was appointed as the Vice-Chancellor on 13 August 2018.
+After him, Dr. Quazi Sazzad Hossain, Professor, Department of Civil Engineering was appointed as the Vice-Chancellor on 13 August 2018.
 After upgradation as University, the existing rules and regulations related to academic, administration, financial and development activities were revised accordingly.
 Moreover, a new organogram was made for this University and it got final approval by the Minipstry of Education in the year of 2011.
 This organogram considers the academic degree and non-degree programmes, research, development, structural plan up to 2018-2019.

 In the new University, new departments, Institute, and necessary infrastructures are being started and constructed.
 At present, there are three faculties, three Institutes and eighteen Departments.
 In future, one faculty, one institute and three more departments will be opened by June 2019 as planned.

 The existing Faculties of this university are Faculty of Civil Engineering, Faculty of Electrical and Electronic Engineering and Faculty of Mechanical Engineering.
 Establishment of a new Faculty named as Faculty of Science & Engineering is now under process.
 In the year of 2007, two Post Graduate Departments of Energy Technology (ET) (now renamed as Energy Science & Engineering) and Bio-Medical Engineering (BME) started their activities by getting students admitted in Post Graduate levels.
 The Institute of Information and Communication Technology (IICT), The Institute of Disaster Management (IDM) and The Institute of Environment and Power Technology (IEPT) were opened in 2010, 2014 and 2016, respectively.
 After this institute upgraded into KUET in the year of 2003, four new undergraduate departments were started; these are Urban and Regional Planning (URP) and Leather Engineering (LE) in 2010, Textile Engineering (TE) in 2012 and Building Engineering and Construction Management (BECM) in 2014 with the intake of 60 students in each department in every year.
 Moreover, in 2014-15 session, Bio-Medical Engineering department has extended its academic activities in undergraduate level with the intake of 30 students in every year.
 The Materials Science and Engineering (MSE) department at KUET started its journey in May, 2016 under the faculty of Electrical and Electronic Engineering.
 The department currently offers Bachelor of Science (B.Sc.) in engineering degree and has an intake of 60 students per year.
 The Architecture department of KUET is very new and started its academic journey in February 2017 with 40 students.
-Two more new departments, namely Mechatronics Engineering and Chemical Engineering are planned to open by June 2019.
-The total number of students at undergraduate course has been raised to 1005 for admission in the first year and this will be further increased to 1385.
+Two more new departments, namely Mechatronics Engineering and Chemical Engineering are also opened.
+The total number of students at undergraduate course has been raised to 1065 for admission in the first year and this will be further increased to 1385.
 At present the total number of students is 5934 in which the number of students in undergraduate and postgraduate course are 4834 and 1100, respectively.
 Presently, 320 Teachers, 132 Officers, 292 staff are in service, which is planned to be increased by 2018-2019 to 7700 students, 618 teachers, 216 officers and 728 staff.
 Research activities have also been increased more than ever before.
 During this period Ph.
 D. Students, M. Phil. students, M. Sc.
 Engineering students including under graduate students have obtained their degrees.
 In KUET, convocation was held three times in 2006, 2012 and 2018 to award degree by the Hon’ble Chancellor of this University.

 The ongoing development activities for the infrastructure of academic and research facilities are being programed with the demand and necessity of the nation.
 In the meantime, the central library has been upgraded and shifted to the new academic building to provide more space and attractive reading environment.
 Central Library has recently been fully automated for the first time among the Public Universities of Bangladesh.